gerbilbyte/DeMoN/README.md

 This repo does not contain firmware, but it does contain a patch file that can be used to patch the original Action Replay III (version 3.17) ROM.
 Tools are included with instructions in this repo on how to patch an Action Replay III ROM file.

 DeMoN uses Action Replay firmware, including modified firmware and homebrews.
-The latest version of the DeMoN (Action Replay 5) firmware will soon be available on REbEL's GitHub repo.
+The latest version of the DeMoN (Action Replay 5) firmware is available on REbEL's GitHub repo which can be found [here](https://github.com/dmcoles/ActionReplay5).

 ### Flashing.